JGCRI/gaia/README.md

 <!-- ------------------------>
 <!-- ------------------------>

-> Zhao, M., Waldhoff, S., Tebaldi, C., Snyder, A. 2024. gaia: An R package to estimate crop yield responses to temperature and precipitation.
-(In progress) Journal of Open Source Software, DOI: XXXX
+> Zhao, M., Morris, S.T., Tebaldi, C., Snyder, A. 2025. gaia: An R package to estimate crop yield responses to temperature and precipitation.
+Journal of Open Source Software, DOI: XXXX

 <br/>